5 Tips to Help You Maintain a Healthy Relationship with Exercise

 Let’s say you weight 180 lbs and you want to weight 130 lbs and the calculator said that to lose a safe amount of 2 lbs a week that you need to aim for a total of 1300 calories per day.

 If you let it, the calculator will add to your daily allotment based on how many calories you say you burned.
 Don’t do that!
 Very slippery slope!
 Trust me.
 First of all, you won’t burn as many as you think you did no matter what device you’re using to figure that out.
 Second of all, it’s way too easy to see this and start playing a trading game.
 “Oh, if I just run another mile, then I can eat blah, blah, blah.”
 Stop it!
 Just focus on eating your allotted 1300 calories per day.
 Or 1500 if that’s what you decided.
 But do not factor in any additional calories burned.
 Trust me, you will thank me later.

-2nd trick to this for those of you who use MyFitnessPal:
+2nd trick for those of you who use MyFitnessPal:

-If you use MyFitnessPal, like I do, you can enter in your exercise by type and put in minutes or distance but then – manually go into the calories burned section and force an entry of “1” that way the system will log your exercise so that you have a nice history for future reference but it will only factor in 1 calorie to your total allotment.
-You can have the 1 extra calorie.
+If you use MyFitnessPal, like I do, you can enter in your exercise by putting in minutes or distance but then – manually go into the calories burned section and force an entry of “1” that way the system will log your exercise so that you have a nice history for future reference but it will only factor in 1 calorie to your total allotment.
+Go ahead, You can have the 1 extra calorie.
 You’re welcome.
 (You can see mine for an example here: http://www.myfitnesspal.com/food/diary/FoodLoveGirl)

 You overate, okay.